ShivanniShinde/SALES-ANALYSIS/README.md

     <td valign="middle">
       <ul>
         <li>This horizontal bar chart illustrates the top 5 cities by profit.</li>
-        <li>It's clear that [list the top 5 cities] are the most profitable cities in your dataset, with [mention the profit values].</li>
+        <li>It's clear that New York , Los Angels are the most profitable cities .</li>
-        <li>This chart allows you to quickly identify the cities that contribute the most to your overall profit.</li>
+        <li>This chart allows   quickly identify the cities that contribute the most to your overall profit.</li>
       </ul>
     </td>
     <td valign="middle">